Cornell-Tech-Urban-Tech-Hub/BIDscope/src/content/projects/fifth-avenue-brooklyn.md

 # Consensus Analysis

 Achieving consensus on upstream flood prevention and green infrastructure redesign hinges on coordinated action across a diverse network of stakeholders.
-Core agencies like the DEP, DDC, DOT, and EPA are already engaged in parallel efforts, from stormwater management to Superfund remediation.
+As shown in Consensus Visualization, core agencies like the DEP, DDC, DOT, and EPA are already engaged in parallel efforts, from stormwater management to Superfund remediation.
 Their technical expertise and regulatory authority make them essential partners in implementing infrastructure changes along 5th Avenue.
 At the same time, civic tech groups and academic experts provide critical support for modeling and analysis, while insurers represent a promising avenue for co-funding through risk reduction strategies.

 Equally important are the community voices shaping and experiencing these changes firsthand.
 Residents, school leaders, and business owners along 4th and 5th Avenues are not only impacted by flooding but also stand to benefit most from a greener, more resilient corridor.
 Organizations like the Fifth Avenue BID and Gowanus Canal Conservancy bridge institutional and local knowledge, ensuring our interventions reflect both environmental science and neighborhood priorities.
 Through targeted outreach—policy briefs for officials, hands-on workshops for residents, and collaborative dashboards for experts—we’re building shared understanding and mutual investment.
 Consensus here isn’t uniform agreement; it’s a shared framework where every group has tools to visualize, evaluate, and act on a better future.